 July 2022: Stromatolites – EpStromNet

-- I assisted with fieldwork investigating modern stromatolites on the coast of Sligo.
+• I assisted with fieldwork investigating modern stromatolites on the coast of Sligo.
 I helped with the microbial ecology work, taking PAM photosynthesis measurements and taking samples for genetic analysis.

 June 2023: Fen soil carbon flux – Centre for Landscape Regeneration

-- I assisted with soil sample collection for a day in November 2022.
+• I assisted with soil sample collection for a day in November 2022.

-- For three weeks in June 2023 I designed an experiment to test the effect of plant-soil interactions on soil carbon cycling and helped with sample preparation for chemical analysis.
+• For three weeks in June 2023 I designed an experiment to test the effect of plant-soil interactions on soil carbon cycling and helped with sample preparation for chemical analysis.

 Education

-Currently studying BA Natural Sciences 2021-2024 at Trinity Hall, Cambridge:
+First Class BA Natural Sciences 2021-2024 at Trinity Hall, Cambridge:

 Secondary Education 2013-2021 at Grosvenor Grammar School, Belfast:

-- A-levels: 3 A*s in Maths, Further Maths, Biology; A in Spanish
+• A-levels3 A*s in Maths, Further Maths, Biology; A in Spanish

-- GCSEs: (6 A*s, 4 As, 2 Bs)
+• GCSEs: (6 A*s, 4 As, 2 Bs)